Increasing arc-connectivity by bounded- and fixed-size inversions: Introduction

 We first overview the results on making a given oriented graph acyclic by a minimum number of inversions of arbitrary size, the setting that has attracted most attention.
 Given an oriented graph $D$, we denote by $\acinvunb(D)$ the minimum number of inversions to make $D$ acyclic.
 Inversions were first considered by Belkhechine et al.~\cite{BELKHECHINE2010703}.
 They focused on tournaments and initiated the study of the asymptotic behaviour of $\acinvunb(n)$, defined as the maximum of $\acinvunb(T)$ over all tournaments $T$ on $n$ vertices.
 Their bounds were later significantly improved by Alon et al.~\cite{APSSW} and Aubian et al.~\cite{inversion}, who independently showed that $\acinvunb(n) = (1-o(1))n$.

-The complexity of computing $\acinvunb(D)$ for a given digraph $D$ was first considered by Bang-Jensen, da Costa, and Havet~\cite{dmtcs:7474}.
-They proved that it is NP-hard to decide whether $\acinvunb(D)\leq 1$ for a given digraph $D$.
-However, their proof does not provide a straightforward way to establish hardness for a larger number of inversions.
-Finally, it was proved in~\cite{APSSW} that, indeed, deciding whether $\acinvunb(D)\leq \ell$ is NP-hard for every fixed $\ell \geq 1$.
+The complexity of computing $\acinvunb(D)$ for a given oriented graph $D$ was first considered by Bang-Jensen, da Silva, and Havet~\cite{dmtcs:7474}.
+They proved that it is NP-hard to decide whether $\acinvunb(D)\leq 1$ for a given oriented graph $D$.
+This was extended by Alon et al.~\cite{APSSW} who proved that deciding whether $\acinvunb(D)\leq \ell$ is NP-hard for every fixed $\ell \geq 1$.
 Further, in~\cite{dmtcs:7474}, a conjecture on the behavior of $\acinvunb$ under dijoins was made.
-Given two digraphs $D_1$ and $D_2$, the {\it dijoin $D_1\Rightarrow D_2$} is obtained from vertex-disjoint copies of $D_1$ and $D_2$ by adding one arc from every vertex in $V(D_1)$ to every vertex in $V(D_2)$.
+Given two oriented graphs $D_1$ and $D_2$, the {\it dijoin $D_1\Rightarrow D_2$} is obtained from vertex-disjoint copies of $D_1$ and $D_2$ by adding one arc from every vertex in $V(D_1)$ to every vertex in $V(D_2)$.
 The authors conjectured that

-holds for all digraphs $D_1$ and $D_2$.
+holds for all oriented graphs $D_1$ and $D_2$.
 While some cases for small inversion numbers were solved in~\cite{dmtcs:7474}, the conjecture was generally refuted independently in~\cite{APSSW} and~\cite{inversion}.
 Some results on special cases of this conjecture have been proved by Behague et al. \cite{Behague_Johnston_Morrison_Ogden_2025}, Wang, Yang, and Lu~\cite{wang2024inversionnumberdijoinsblowup}, and Behague and Gaudart-Wifling~\cite{behague2025casedijoinconjectureinverting}.